Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Introduction

 Stochastic multi-armed bandit models can be traced back to the work of \cite{Thompson33} motivated by clinical trials.
-They were later studied by \cite{Robbins52Freq,LaiRobbins85bandits} who introduced the regret minimization objective: the samples $X_1,\dots,X_t$ are seen as reward and the goal is to find a sequential strategy to maximize the (expected) cumulated reward, which is equivalent to minimizing some notion of regret.
-Several algorithms exist for this problem and we refer to \cite{Bubeck:Survey12} for a survey.
+They were later studied by \cite{Robbins52Freq,LaiRobbins85bandits} who introduced the regret minimization objective: the samples $X_1,\dots,X_t$ are seen as rewards and the goal is to find a sequential strategy to maximize the (expected) cumulated reward, which is equivalent to minimizing some notion of regret \cite[see e.g.][for surveys]{Bubeck:Survey12,BanditBook}.

-In the meantime, pure-exploration problems in bandit models have also received increased attention \cite{EvenDaral06,Bubeckal11}.
-In this context, the goal is to identify as quickly and accurately as possible the arm with the largest mean, relinquishing the incentive to maximize the sum of rewards.
+In the meantime, pure-exploration problems in bandit models have also received increased attention \citep{EvenDaral06,Bubeckal11}.
+In this context, a common objective is to identify as quickly and accurately as possible the arm with the largest mean, relinquishing the incentive to maximize the sum of rewards.
 In the fixed-confidence setting, the minimal number of samples needed to identify the best arm with accuracy larger than $1-\delta$ when arms belong to a one-dimensional family has been identified by \cite{GK16}, in a regime of small values of $\delta$.
-Their Track-and-Stop algorithm is shown to asymptotically attain this optimal sample complexity.
-Extensions of this best arm identification problem in which one should decide quickly and accurately \emph{something} about the means of the arms have been studied recently \cite{HuangASM17,ChenGLQW17}.
-In this work, we propose new stopping rules for those general adaptive decision making problems, as well as a generalization of the Tracking rule to attain optimal sample complexity.
+Their Track-and-Stop algorithm is shown to asymptotically match this optimal sample complexity.
+Extensions of this best arm identification problem in which one should answer quickly and accurately some more general query about the means of the arms have also been studied \citep{HuangASM17,ChenGLQW17}.
+Prototypical queries beyond Best Arm include Top-$M$ \citep{Shivaram:al10}, Thresholding \citep{thresholding}, Minimum Threshold \citep{kaufmann2018sequential}, Combinatorial Bandits \citep{Chen14ComBAI}, pure-strategy Nash equilibria \citep{pmlr-v70-zhou17b} or Monte-Carlo Tree Search \citep{Teraoka14MCTS}.
+We note that Track-and-Stop has recently been generalized by \cite{Juneja19} to a generic ``partition identification'' problem similar to the one that we consider in Section~\ref{sec:generic.solved}, while \cite{multiple.answers} have studied its extension to queries with multiple correct answers.
+Finally, recent research has also focused on developing alternatives to Track-and-Stop that are more efficient numerically, like \cite{purex.games} who develop algorithms based on iterative saddle point solving.

-Due to the sequential nature of the data collection process, the analysis of virtually any bandit algorithm relies on deviation inequalities that can take into account the random number of observations from each arm.
-Such self-normalized deviation inequalities have been mostly obtained by carefully using martingales, either with a so-called peeling trick (see, e.g. \citealt{KLUCBJournal}) or with the ``method of mixtures'' that has been popularized by \cite{DeLaPenaal04,DeLaPenaal09Book}.
-Mixture martingales have indeed been used to obtain self-normalized deviation inequalities, e.g.\ by \cite{YadLinear11,linecrossing} (see also our detailed discussion in Section~\ref{subsec:MixtureMartingales}).
-In this work we propose new prior constructions, as well as a central assumption under which deviation inequalities can be obtained.